ronitmaheshwari05/F1-race-data-analysis/README.md

 - **Matplotlib**
 - **Seaborn**
 - **FastF1 API**
-- **Jupyter / Google Colab**
+- **Jupyter Notebook / Google Colab**

 ---

 ## 📂 Dataset

-Race data is retrieved directly using the **FastF1 API**, which provides official Formula 1 timing and telemetry data.
+Race data is retrieved using the **FastF1 API**, which provides official Formula 1 timing and telemetry data.

-The dataset includes information such as:
+The dataset contains information such as:

 - Driver name and number
 - Lap number